 A 'scur' is horn tissue that essentially survived the dehorning process.
 Especially for does, but in bucks scurs are more common, and a bit more complicated.
 Buck horns are shaped differently than doe horns, often wider, and more oval shaped.
 This can cause significant issues when it comes to disbudding.

 Producers often use a larger size iron, and burn in a 'figure 8 pattern' to destroy the horn tissue, and horn ridge when disbudding bucks.
 However, hormones can also play a significant role in scur development.
 BUCKS even after being disbudded, can and often do develop scurs.
-Thankfully though, because there is not enough tissue to form into a full horn, scurs are generally easy to maintain.
+Thankfully though, because there is not enough tissue to form into a full horn, scurs are generally easy to maintain and are mostly hollow.

 Scur maintenance is just as important for your goats as is anything else, and is one of the 'perks' of buck ownership.
 Being at higher risk for scur development-- learning to maintain scurs is an invaluable skill to have on hand.
 Scurs can be any shape.
 Long, Flat, tall and spikey, or look just like a regular horn.
 The difference between scurs and horns is that often the blood supply is only 1" off the scalp for a scur, unlike a full horn where blood vessels fill the horn up to about 1-1.5 inches from the tip.